Improve Memory, Help Bronchitis and Allergies with Bacopa

 Lung conditions: Brahmi might increase fluid secretions in the lungs.
 A possible concern that it could worsen lung conditions like emphysema or asthma.

 For Pregnancy and breast feeding: There is not enough known about the use of Brahmi during pregnancy and breast feeding.
-Avoid use to stay on the safe side.
+To stay on the safe side, avoid use.

 Where to Find